Edith Cowan University (ECU) provides the ideal learning environment for people who want to reach their potential.

 ECU courses are developed in consultation with industry, and teaching staff have extensive industry experience and networks.
 It’s why ECU students can expect placement opportunities, fieldwork, practicums and networking events as part of their studies.

-This approach has been rewarded with five-star ratings for teaching quality over the past twelve years, along with consistently high ratings for overall education experience and skills development, as reported in the Good Universities Guide.
+This approach has been rewarded with five-star ratings for teaching quality over the past 13 years, along with consistently high ratings for overall education experience and skills development, as reported in the Good Universities Guide.

-The University was named after Edith Dirksey Cowan, the first woman to be elected to an Australian Parliament.
+The university was named after Edith Dirksey Cowan, the first woman to be elected to an Australian Parliament.
 Her life was dedicated to the belief that education was the key to growth, change and improvement in society.

 At a glance